barismar/learn-go/README.md

 # learn-go

-This repo contain any code and free resouruce to learn about Golang.
+This repo contain any code and free resource to learn about Golang.

 ## Guide to the contents of this repo